British occupation of Bushehr

-The British occupations of Bushehr or Bushire under British occupation were three times when British forces entered Bushehr and occupied this area in Iran during the rule of the Qajar dynasty, before and during World War I.
+The British occupied Bushehr or Bushire three times when British forces entered Bushehr during the rule of the Qajar dynasty, before and during World War I.

 Background

 According to Encyclopædia Iranica, the British East India Company had a presence in Bushehr since 1763 due to its commercial importance.
 Later, due to the interference of the Iranian ruler Karim Khan Zand, the Company concentrated on the port of Basra, but following the capture of Basra by Karim Khan Zand, in 1778 the British re-established their commercial base in the Persian Gulf in Bushehr and continued to increase their influence in the Gulf for about a century.

 Occupations

 First occupation (1838)

 The first occupation of Bushehr was in 1838 (1217 SH - 1254 AH) during the reign of Mohammad Shah Qajar, when a British ship anchored in front of Bushehr, and 500 people disembarked and settled in Kuti (one of the old neighbourhoods of the port of Bushehr), where the house of a British person named Ballews was located.
 This action of the British was to put the Shah in a tight spot to lift the siege of Herat.
 This led to an uproar in Bushehr, and after that, the people's groups led by Bagher Khan Tangestani and Sheikh Hassan Ale-Osfoor (religious leader of Bushehr) expelled the British from Bushehr.